-- Ugly – if left uncovered it detracts from the overall look of your garden.
+- Ugly – if left uncovered it detracts from the overall beauty of your garden.

-Putting it in your garden is quite simple really.
+Putting newspaper in your garden is quite simple.

 - Choose where you want to use it.
 It doesn’t matter if the beds are annual or perennial since you won’t have to move it when you rotate crops or put in ornamentals.